Working Out During Red Days

 - Lessen the Intensity - Remember that yes, while you want to work up a sweat, you should still feel comfortable.
 Do exercises you can tolerate, and if you’re feeling discomfort, especially in the first few days when your flow is at its heaviest, take it easy and adjust your workout.
 Consider light cardio or aerobic exercise such as a brisk walk or an easy bike ride or rowing session.
 Don’t worry, you have the rest of the month to ramp up that intensity!

 - Stretch and Breathe - Yoga is a great idea during red days, with numerous poses to help release tension and pain in your abdominal muscles.
 Don’t feel too pressured to do the more complex poses during this time.
 Even just practicing deep breathing and gentle stretching can help with your cramps and that bloated feeling.
 It’ll also be great with balancing those emotions and mood swings.

 - Stay Hydrated - Dehydration during this time can increase your chances of experiencing unpleasant side effects such as bloating, constipation, and even headaches.
 Always have water on hand and take regular sips to help lessen water retention, which can reduce that bloated feeling during your workout.

 Save for extreme cases, there really is no reason to skip that workout during your period.
 Use that activity to fight against red day problems such as cramps and a low mood.
 Don’t feel pressured to do anything intense and always listen to your body!
 What’s important is to get those endorphins boosted to help make your red days easier for you.

-And when you’re finished with your workout, protect yourself with a feminine wash made specially to protect against red day bacteria that can cause odor, itch, and irritation.
+And when you’re finished with your workout, protect yourself with a feminine wash made specially to protect against red day bacteria that can cause vaginal itch, odor and irritation.
 Use GynePro Ultra Protection feminine wash which is proven to have 2X better bacteria killing action vs other feminine washes.
 Buy GynePro now and be ready for your next red day!